Clicky

 How efficient is your accountant?
 Do they quickly respond to your queries?
 Or do you have to chase them for days to get a simple yes or no reply?

-Of course, you won’t know for sure what someone’s like before you actually start working with them.
-That said, it’s worth picking up the phone or dropping an email to accountants you’re interested in working with.
-If someone isn’t open and helpful when they’re trying to win your business, chances are they’ll be hard to deal with when they sign you up, too.
+If someone isn’t open and helpful when trying to win your business, chances are they’ll be hard to deal with when they sign you up, too.

-And if your relationship with your accountant sours, don’t be afraid to switch.
 While finding someone new and getting them up to speed may seem like a hassle, the peace of mind that your tax affairs are in order and taken care of is well worth it.

 Costs Comparison Table